CoLA-Flow Policy: Temporally Coherent Imitation Learning via Continuous Latent Action Flow Matching for Robotic Manipulation: METHODS

 \subsection{Coherent Latent Action Representation}

 Long-horizon robotic manipulation requires action trajectories that are both expressive and execution-stable.
-Applying flow-based generative models directly in the raw action space often leads to numerical instability and high-frequency noise amplification during trajectory integration.
-We therefore introduce a \emph{trajectory-level latent action modeling framework} that encodes action sequences into a continuous and temporally coherent latent trajectory space and decodes generated latent trajectories into executable controls, thereby reshaping the generation space prior to flow-based generative modeling.
-The overall architecture is illustrated in Fig.~\ref{fig:latent_arch}.
+Rather than modeling single-step actions, we represent actions as temporally extended chunks, allowing the latent space to capture short-horizon motion patterns and local temporal coherence.
+Since applying flow-based generative models directly in the raw action space can amplify numerical errors and high-frequency noise during trajectory integration, we introduce a \emph{trajectory-level latent action modeling framework}.
+It encodes action chunks into a continuous latent trajectory space and decodes generated latent trajectories into executable controls, as illustrated in Fig.~\ref{fig:latent_arch}.